Safrin03/Safrin03/README.md

-# Hi there, I'm Safin! 👋
+# Hi there, I'm Safrin! 👋

 I'm a passionate and aspiring Data Analyst with a strong foundation in data analysis, visualization, and machine learning.
 I love transforming raw data into meaningful insights.
 Here's a glimpse of my skills and projects: